Junior/Young Developing Rider Program (JDRP)

 - Application is open to members 21 years of age and younger (the calendar year you turn 21, consistent with USEA and USEF eventing rules for young riders).

 - If oversubscribed, first preference goes to those who have participated in the program the previous year and completed required volunteer hours in that year.
 Second preference goes to complete applications.
 Third preference goes to those who are a match to open spots at a given level (depending on which levels have openings).
 Fourth preference goes to the highest level rider within a group who has completed a USEA recognized event.
 Note this program is run using the same groups at each clinic throughout the year and, where possible, from year to year.
 This is to help ensure all the participants are matched appropriately so that every rider gets the most out of each clinic and equal time with the clinician.

 - The program is run as a series of clinics.*

 - The program provides several meals at each clinic and each individual rider's family is required to help with at least one meal throughout that year's series.

-- All participants must volunteer 4 hours at a CSDEA organized event.
+- All participants are encouraged to volunteer 4 hours at a CSDEA organized event.
 This is in addition to volunteering done related to JDRP; all JDRP participants are required to help with set up, jump crew, and take down at each JDRP clinic.
-Any rider not complying with the volunteer requirements will not be accepted back to the program again in following years.
+Any rider not complying with the volunteer requirements may not be accepted back to the program again in following years.

 * If any accepted participant is unable to attend a JDRP clinic, their open spot will be offered as follows: